jxai/lean-conky-config/README.md

 In order to automatically start Conky on boot, follow [this](https://linuxconfig.org/ubuntu-20-04-system-monitoring-with-conky-widgets#h2-enable-conky-to-start-at-boot) but replace the Command with `/home/<USER>/.config/conky/start.sh`, where `<USER>` is your user name.

 ## More Information
-This config automatically discovers and displays the status of active network interfaces, which not only saves the trouble of manually specifying them, but also keeps the information up-to-date when they change (e.g. toggling WiFi).
-The trick is to [enumerate](https://superuser.com/a/1173532/95569) the interfaces and [dynamically show](https://matthiaslee.com/dynamically-changing-conky-network-interface/) those active.
+One notable feature of this config is that it automatically discovers system devices such as network interfaces and mounted disks.
+Unlike many other configs it works out-of-box, saving the trouble of manually specifying those devices.
+Also it keeps information up-to-date, for example when toggling WiFi the NETWORK section is dynamically updated.
+Similarly when you plug or unplug USB drives, DISK USAGE will reflect the change.

 To further customize the config, check Conky reference documentation:
 * [Settings](http://conky.sourceforge.net/config_settings.html)